Pros and Cons of Being a Financial Advisor: The Dirty Details Nobody Tells You

 Take the General Securities Representative Exam (Series 7) for example.
 Only 65% of test-takers will pass on their first time.
 Assuming you’re new to the industry, the recommended prep time for the test is 80-100 hours.

-Because of the potential volatility of the financial market, being a financial advisor will inevitably generate high-stress.
+Because of the potential volatility of the financial market, being a financial advisor will inevitably generate high levels of stress.

 As a financial advisor, you’ll be asked to wear multiple hats when dealing with clients, as well as deal with second-hand stress from these same clients.